An assessment is how we find out why you haven’t been meeting your mutual obligation requirements.

 Interpreters or special requirements

-We can arrange a qualified interpreter to help at your appointment.
+We can arrange a qualified interpreter to help at the assessment.
 You need to tell us in advance if you need an interpreter or have any other special needs.

-We’ll prepare a report for your employment services provider about your reasons for not meeting your requirements.
-We may recommend referral to community organisations or government agencies for extra support.
+We’ll do a report for your provider.
+It will include your reasons for not meeting your requirements.
+If you need extra support, we may recommend that you’re referred to other government agencies and community groups.

-If we find you’ve been deliberately and repeatedly not meeting your requirements, you’ll get a serious failure.
+You may get a serious failure if our assessment finds you’ve been deliberately and repeatedly not meeting your requirements.
 The penalty for a serious failure is an 8 week non-payment period.

-If this happens, we’ll also talk with you about doing a compliance activity.
-This may shorten your non-payment period.
+If this happens, we’ll talk with you about doing a compliance activity such as Work for the Dole or training.
+Participating in a compliance activity may shorten your non-payment period.

-The law requires us to protect your privacy and provide a confidential service.
-The law protects any personal details we collect or hold about you.
+We are required by law to protect your privacy and provide a confidential service.
+This includes any personal details we collect or hold about you.
 We only provide your details to someone else when allowed by Commonwealth law or when we have your permission.

-At your assessment appointment, we’ll talk with you about what details we may share with your employment services provider.
+At your assessment, we’ll talk with you about what details we may share with your provider.

 You may also talk to us about your right to see your details under freedom of information.